jpbonson/MachineLearningPlayground/README.md

 ### ClassificationPlayground:
   - **BioinformaticsProject**: Use SVM and decision tree algorithms to classify data extracted from biophysical simulations.
 Includes preprocessing and feature selection (Python).
+  - **R**: Some trials with R for classification, using decision tress, random forest, and Naive Bayes (R).
   - **VisualizationToolForMLData**: A tool for visualization of classification datasets.
 (Javascript+Python) (it has its own project under VisualizationToolForMLData)

 ### ClusteringPlayground: